I’m Deb Griffey of Alpaca Time, a small business that has built a reputation of manufacturing premium alpaca products since 2005.

 The business was started after I retired from dairy farming.
 My sister bought an alpaca after meeting one at The Royal Winter Fair.
 She coerced me into letting her move into the basement apartment of the farmhouse and pitch a tent – a small coverall building.
-She said she’d buy 2 more alpacas and poof, she’d be a farmer.
-I had to let her know that being a farmer was more complicated than that, after all she couldn’t even walk right in rubber boots.
+She said she’d buy two more alpacas and poof, she’d be a farmer.
+I had to let her know that being a farmer was more complicated than that; after all she couldn’t even walk right in rubber boots.

-In 2008 my sister left the partnership.
-I changed the business to a sole proprietorship; the name to Shears to You Fibre Pro’s and carried on.
+In 2008, my sister left the partnership.
+I changed the business to a sole proprietorship – the name to Shears to You Fibre Pro’s – and carried on.

-My daughter Tara came on board in 2012.
+My daughter, Tara, came on board in 2012.

-Our store is open, so come and visit us, see us at shows, or get to know us through our website.
+Our store is open so come and visit us, see us at shows, or get to know us through our website.

 My present to myself on my 68th birthday was a beautiful black and white/gray reversible shawl poncho.
 I wear it every chance I get.
 Alpaca wool/yarn and Merino-based yarns are the only ones that I can wear comfortably as I react to the lanolin in most wools.

 Barbara Hendren, Stouffville